 They did NOT sign up to hear about the hottest new educational program.

-People signed up for my buyers list because they trusted me and in doing so, they gave me their most valuable commodity – TRUST.
+People signed up because they trusted me and in doing so, they gave me their most valuable commodity – TRUST.

 The last thing I’d ever want to do is violate that trust by doing a “bait and switch” and sending them daily emails full of unrelated information.

 I try to keep my emails short, simple, and relatively infrequent.
 The only time I ever send out a new message is when I have new, legitimate opportunities for them to buy the properties I’m trying to sell.